eduVVSC/so_long/README.md

 ## Game development:

 ### 🏙️ Textures:
-<p> Paloma Garcia Vanrell were commissioned to do the textures of the game.
-Here follows her dossier:</p>
+<p> Paloma Garcia Vanrell, student at Lusofona Porto, were commissioned to do the textures of the game.</p>

 ### 🗺️ Map managment: